abhi170212/quiz-app/README.md

 - **Video Explanations**: Add video explanations for quiz answers
 - **Certification System**: Issue certificates for high performers

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository or contact me.

 ---